 - 100% of malls engage in local community engagement activities.
 Simon Youth Foundation has 26 Academies in 12 states and has awarded nearly $15 million in scholarships to approximately 4,000 students

-- Participated in Environmental Defense Fund (EDF) climate corps fellowship program in 2015
+- Participated in Environmental Defense Fund (EDF) climate corps fellowship program

 - Built awareness of sustainability topics among all employees by increasing sustainability engagement initiatives

 |EV CHARGING STATIONS OVER 100 PROPERTIES ACROSS THE U.S.|

 - Improve GHG efficiency by 5%-10% by 2020*

 - Improve portfolio-wide energy efficiency by 5%-10% by 2020*

 - Improve portfolio-wide water efficiency by 20% by 2025*

 - Expand plastic film recycling at select properties by 2018